blukii/Developers/blukiiHub/configuration_en.md

 With the blukii Admin Panel you can manage your Hubs.

+## System Requierements
+Windows 7 64 Bit or newer and a Internet Connection.

 ## Hubs List View

 In the Hub View you will see all Hubs that are assigned to your user.